Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Introduction

-Causality has been well-explored in item recommender systems where the targets are items such as movies, merchandise, and articles \cite{zhu2022mutually,bonner2018causal,zhu2022variational}.
+Causality has been well-explored in item recommender systems where the targets are items such as movies, merchandise, and articles \cite{bonner2018causal,zhu2022mutually,zhu2022variational}.
 However, causal inference for tag recommendations, although crucial, remains under-explored among researchers.
-In comparison, causal inference for tag recommendations faces three main challenges.
+Generally, causal inference for tag recommendations faces three new challenges.
 (1) To eliminate uploader-induced bias, the causal intervention should be conducted upon UGCs such that only the influence of UGC content on tags, \textit{i.e.,} the causal effect, is captured by the model.
 However, such causal effects are \textit{per se} difficult to learn since most UGCs have no tags when recommendations are required, which renders collaborative filtering, the most effective method in item recommendations, incompetent.
-(2) The recommendation subjects and targets, \textit{i.e.,} UGCs and tags, contain rich multimodal semantic information.
-Therefore, complex content-matching relations exist between UGC and tags, which renders the causal effects \textit{per se} very difficult to model, even without the influence of unobserved confounders.
-(3) Most importantly, confounders in tag recommendations are UGC uploaders, whose preferences and self-selection bias are complicated and influence the generated UGC and selected tags in a highly non-linear manner.
-In comparison, confounders modeled by most existing item recommender systems are item popularity (scalar) \cite{ZhangF0WSL021}, item attributes (categorical) \cite{ma2021multi,zhu2022deep}, user preference (categorical) \cite{wang2021deconfounded}, or historical user interactions (integral vectors) \cite{xu2021causal}, and some of these methods can only guarantee unbiasedness provided that the influence of confounders is not highly non-linear \cite{wang2021deconfounded}.
+(2) The recommendation target, \textit{i.e.,} tags, contain richer semantic information compared to items, which leads to more complex content-matching relations between UGC and tags.
+(3) Most importantly, confounders in tag recommendations are UGC uploaders, which are more complicated than confounders in item recommendations, which are generally assumed to be item popularity (scalar) \cite{ZhangF0WSL021}, item attributes (categorical) \cite{ma2021multi,zhu2022deep}, user preference (categorical) \cite{wang2021deconfounded}, or historical user interactions (integral vectors) \cite{xu2021causal}.
 Finally, a common problem for all causal recommenders is the inaccessibility of real-world datasets due to lack of bias-free groundtruth \cite{zou2020counterfactual}.
 This is especially evident in tag recommendations because acquiring tags devoid of uploaders' bias is anything but realistic.
 Therefore, it seems impossible to evaluate the effectiveness of causal tag recommenders on large-scale real-world datasets.
-Consequently, tackling both the model and data side challenges for causal tag recommenders to eliminate uploaders' confounding bias becomes the main focus of this paper.
+Tackling both the model and data side challenges for causal tag recommenders to eliminate uploaders' confounding bias becomes the main focus of this paper.